hectorhuertas/.dotfiles/README.md

 ### To Do
 ##### High
 * once Neovim 5 is out, use `set signcolumn=number`
+* shorcuts/mappings
+  * better corrections: better backspace?(re-enable C-h?) , kill a word, kill a piece of the word?
 ##### Medium
 * coc
   * terraform!
   * potentially learn about snippet sessions and figure out when those should end (https://github.com/neoclide/coc-snippets/issues/161)
   * wish: find an ultrasnips alternative that doesn't require python and integrates with coc-snippets
   * note: kubernetes schemas are outdated and the source seems abandoned (https://github.com/instrumenta/kubernetes-json-schema/issues/26) (https://github.com/redhat-developer/yaml-language-server/issues/211)
+* snippets
+  * create one for mdl header
 * Improve go coding (some experiments in coc branch)
   * gopls + https://github.com/neoclide/coc.nvim or deoplete
   * autocomplete on tab (go,kubernetes? bash? dockerfile?)